fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 - `npx` allows you to build using Create React App without globally installing it first.
 - `react-scripts` does things for us so we don't worry about webpack nor Babel.
 - When we do `build` on React project, it will take all code inside src and bring it to public folder.
-- Babel will make sure that the JS files will work on all browser.
+- Babel will make sure that the JS files will work on all browsers.
-- Webpack is a module bundler.
-Let us write modular code.
-It takes all our javascript and optimize it for us.
+- Webpack is a module bundler that allows to write modular code.
+It takes all our Javascript and optimizes it for us.
 - React library allows us to write JSX.
-ReactDOM like the virtual DOM which interacts with the actual DOM.
+ReactDOM like the virtual DOM which interacts with the actual DOM, and makes DOM decisions for us.

-**Warning: Ejecting Create React App**
+**Warning: Ejecting Create-React-App**

-- You have all scripts for webpack and build, start and test scripts.
+- You have all scripts for Webpack to build, start and test your app.
 - It's a lot of code, so not recommended to eject.
-It is like a lot of competing with developers that work full time on this.
+- It is like a lot of competing with developers that work full time on this.
 They keep up-to-date with industry trends.

 ## Expanding React Key Concepts